What is therapy speak (and is it doing more harm than good)?

 What is therapy speak?

-But...isn’t that a good thing?
-Just like we’ve all learned a little more about mental health and wellbeing, isn’t knowing the right language to talk about these things, well, great?
+But… isn’t that a good thing?
+Just like we’ve all learned a little more about mental health and wellbeing, isn’t knowing the right language to talk about these things great, too?

 Why has therapy speak become more mainstream?

-Therapy is no longer seen as just something reserved for those who can afford it, or as a last resort when you hit rock bottom.
-More young people and men have begun seeking therapy, while NHS England saw 1.24 million referrals for ITAP (Improved Access to Psychological Therapies) services in 2021-22 – an increase from 1.02 million in 2020-21.
-Counselling Directory alone saw nearly 21.8 million users accessing information about mental health and wellbeing between 2017-21 – suggesting more and more of us are ready to start looking for more information on how we can put our mental health first.
+With the growing open-mindedness in terms of seeking support, therapy is no longer seen as a last resort when you hit rock bottom.
+More young people and men have begun seeking therapy, according to the British Association for Counselling and Psychotherapy, while NHS England saw 1.24 million referrals for Improved Access to Psychological Therapies (ITAP) services in 2021–22 – an increase from 1.02 million in 2020–21.
+Counselling Directory alone saw 24 million users accessing information about mental health and wellbeing between 2017–22, suggesting more and more of us are ready to start looking for information on how we can put our mental health first.

-As we start to feel more comfortable talking about our mental health, it should come as no surprise that more and more of us are encountering words previously reserved for the therapy room.
-With our rising shared interest in all things wellbeing, more mainstream sources of entertainment and news are starting to include these kinds of terms to draw us in and keep our eyes focused firmly on what they have to say about the latest industry buzzwords.
+As we start to feel more comfortable talking about our mental health, it should come as no surprise that more of us are encountering words previously reserved for the therapy room.
+Even mainstream sources of entertainment and news are starting to include these kinds of terms to draw us in and keep our eyes focused firmly on what they have to say about the latest industry buzzwords.

 Our increased use of therapy-related terms can also be seen as more of us wanting to better understand ourselves, our experiences, and our situations, through shared language and terms we can (almost) all understand.
 But sometimes, that language can get a little bit lost in translation.
 We can start to take hyperbole literally.
 And, despite our well-meaning intentions, we can unintentionally start to see words losing some of their impact.